TriplyDB/Documentation/docs/triply-etl/enrich/overview/index.md

 ---
-title: "Enrich: Overview"
+title: "4.
+TriplyETL: Enrich"
 path: "/docs/triply-etl/enrich/overview"
 ---

-The Enrich step uses linked data that is asserted in the internal store (see [Assert](/docs/triply-etl/assert/overview)) to derive new linked data.
+The **Enrich** step uses linked data that is asserted in the Internal Store to derive new linked data.

 ```mermaid
 graph LR